 A Ryokan is a type of traditional Japanese inn, with traditional Japanese meals, yukata and futons.

-The very big surprise for me is that Noriko is bringing me to the Onsen Ryokan that inspired Hayao Miyazaki for Spirited Away.
+The very big surprise for me is that Noriko is bringing me and her family to the Onsen Ryokan that inspired Hayao Miyazaki for his famous movie Spirited Away.
 They even have a room called “Rin”.
 And you can find some sceneries from the anime!

 This Onsen Ryokan adventure begins with the very first bath and putting on the Yukata.
 For one or the other, I’m happy that Noriko is on my side.
 She explains to me every step of the washing and how to behave in an Onsen.